US High Speed Rail Association Map

 YouTube video

-In case you don’t have time to watch the video, here are several highlights:
+In case you don’t watch the video, here are several highlights:

 As mentioned earlier, we live in a litigious country.
 Recently, Good NIMBY lawsuits slowed down excessive highway widening and airport runway projects that would destroy more communities and businesses.
-In contrast, Bad NIMBY lawsuits jacked-up costs for HSR, Regional Rail & Rapid Transit projects approved by voters.
+In contrast, Bad NIMBY lawsuits inflate costs for HSR, Regional Rail & Rapid Transit projects approved by a sound majority of voters.

-We need the general public to understand that population growth eliminates the “No Build Alternative” in the corridors listed in Part 6 of this series.
-Those HSR & Regional Rail projects can use substantial rights-of-way in existing railway and highway property.
-Even where they require new rights-of-way, HSR & Regional Rail consume one-third as much land as 6-lane highways with medians and cost half as much to build.
+The public must understand that population growth eliminates the “No Build Alternative” in the corridors listed in Part 6 of this series.
+Those HSR & Regional Rail projects can limit costs by using substantial rights-of-way (ROW) in existing railway and highway property.
+Even where they require new ROW, HSR, Regional Rail & Metro Rail consume one-third as much land as 6-lane highways with medians and cost half as much to build.

-We need more news & social media calling out the charade of Highway widening beyond 8 or 10 lanes.
+We need more news media and social media calling out the charade of widening highways beyond 8 or 10 lanes and calling it “Congestion Relief.”

-HSR, Regional Rail, Rapid Transit, and a Smart Electric Grid collectively limit highway and airport congestion, reduce highway fatalities, increase economic productivity, lower smog, and lower GHG emissions to help slow Global Warming.
+HSR, Regional Rail, Metro Rail, and a Smart Electric Grid collectively limit highway and airport congestion, reduce highway fatalities, increase economic productivity, lower smog, and lower GHG emissions to help slow Global Warming.
 We need more news & social media advocating for HSR, Regional Rail, Rapid Transit & Smart Electric Grid project funding.

 Will Generation Y & Z Save Us?

-The United Nations says we are in a death race to prevent a 2ยฐ Celcius temperature rise by 2050 that threatens our way of life.
-To slow Global Warming, every advanced and emerging nation must accelerate Sustainable Energy investments, plant & save more trees, and recycle & reuse more plastic.
+The United Nations says we are in a death race to prevent a 2° Celcius temperature rise by 2050 that threatens our way of life.
+To slow Global Warming, every advanced and emerging nation must accelerate Sustainable Energy investments, plant more trees, and recycle & reuse more plastic.

-Since the 1950s, Republicans, Democrats, and Independents funded the Interstate Highway System and International Airports by winning project funds for their constituents.
-America can win again by building HSR, Regional Rail, Rapid Transit & Smart Electric Grid faster to limit project cost inflation.
+Since the 1950s, Republicans, Democrats, and Independents funded the Highway System and Airports by winning project funds for their constituents.
+America can complete our Passenger Transportation System by building HSR, Regional Rail, Rapid Transit, and a Smart Electric Grid and limit project cost inflation by accelerating federal and state funding.

 ~~~ HIGH-SPEED RAIL ARTICLES IN THIS SERIES ~~~